What is EPICS?

-EPICS is an interdisciplinary, inquiry-based course in which engineering students provide valuable service to our local and extended community through the conception, development, and delivery of engineering-based projects in collaboration with non-profit community partners.
-Engineering students will apply their technical skills towards solving problems in our community, benefiting the people around us.
-EPICS was established at Purdue University.
+EPICS is an interdisciplinary, inquiry-based course in which engineering students will apply their engineering skills towards solving problems in our community, benefiting the people around us.

 EPICS Course Offerings

 ENGR 270 / 470 Engineering Projects In Community Service (1-3 credit hours)

 - ENGR 270 is appropriate for freshman and sophomore engineering students who are encouraged to register for one (1)credit hour.
 Students interested to register for 2 or 3 credit hours should discuss this with the course instructor.